adityapathakk/simpleGames/README.md

 # Aditya Pathak's "pyTicTacToe"
-## For when you're bored and craving a game of good old Tic Tac Toe in your Terminal (remember how we played <i>Zero Kaata</i> on the last pages of your notebooks in school?)
+## For when you're bored and craving a game of good old Tic Tac Toe in your Terminal

+Recall how, in our childhood, we played <i>Zero Kaata</i> on the last pages of your notebooks in school.
-I created this project out of a desire to revise and work on my Python skills with an amateur yet fun idea.
+I created this project out of a desire to revise and work on my Python skills with an amateur yet fun idea. <b>And for the nostalgia</b>.

 This was also my submission for what is known as one of the most challenging tasks in Cisco Networking Academy's "PCAP-Programming Essentials in Python" course.
 The layout of the 'board' was inspired by their prompt for "Project: Tic Tac Toe".

+### <ins>Download the "ticTacToe.py" file and play in your Terminal!</ins>

+## Background Info.
 Instructions given by the course for this game that I implemented by myself are as follows:
-## Scenario:
+### Scenario:
 Your task is to write a simple program which pretends to play tic-tac-toe with the user.
 We've decided to simplify the game.
 Here are our assumptions:

 1. The computer (i.e., your program) should play the game using 'X's;